MarcinOrlowski/weekday-plasmoid/README.md

 ![Weekday Grid Logo](src/contents/images/logo.png)

-Weekday Grid Widget for KDE
+Weekday Grid widget for KDE
 ===========================

-Weekday Grid is a small widget for KDE that shows what the day is today in context of whole week by rendering small horizontal 7 cells grid, one for each week day and visually distinguishing day of today with past and future week days.
+Weekday Grid is a small widget for KDE that sits in your panel and its main role is to show you what the day is today in context of whole week.
+While it may sound bit odd at first, widget renders small, horizontal, 7 cells grid, one cell for each day of current and then visually marks them distinguish day of today, past and future and weekends.
+This lets you instantly tell what day of the week it really is, not by name, but rather by "location in time".
+I personally find this extremely helpful.
+Future versions may add intergration with KDE PIM to add additional markers based on your event calendars but this is how it looks now:

 ![Widget in action](img/widget01.png)
 ![Widget in action](img/widget02.png)